craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Eleven - Maintaining Kailkeep.md

 ## Examining the Existing Levels of the Hells
 ### False Allure
 #### Level One
+- Kobolds of Kailkeep pay these people in food and supplies to produce weapons and ammo and export them.
-- Partmaking B forges the shapes necessary for Partmaking A to shape them into these parts, as well as performing other duties such as forging blades and axeheads.
+- Partmaking B forges the metals given to them by the Kobolds into the lengths and shapes required for Partmaking A to create the finished parts and for Fine to create their finished parts.
--
+- Primary takes these Partmaking A's products and creates finished weaponry, which go to Examination, and then Export.
+- Fine takes the material from Production B and creates jewelry, a